tomrhollis/VellumZero-Plugin/README.md

 DiscordMentions            (true/false) Whether to let people create mentions on discord using
                            @<User Name> (with the <>) -- note, @everyone and @here are disabled no matter what

-LatinOnly                  (true/false) Remove any non-Latin characters before sending a Discord message to Minecraft
+LatinOnly                  (true/false) Remove any non-Latin characters before sending a Discord message
+                           to Minecraft.
 This is to defend against trolls using extended Unicode characters, which can cause lag for some reason

 DiscordCharLimit           Trim the size of Discord messages to this amount before sending to Minecraft
                            0 = Unlimited